Healthdirect Free Australian health advice you can count on.

 • eat unwashed vegetables that were in contact with animal faeces

-You can also catch STEC through close contact with someone who has the infection or with surfaces they’ve touched, such as toys, nappies, taps or toilet flushes.
+You can also catch STEC through close contact with someone who has the infection or with surfaces they've touched, such as toys, nappies, taps or toilets.
 The STEC bacterium produces toxins (poisonous substances) that damage your digestive tract (gut) and can cause HUS.
-This happens in a small number of the people infected with the bacterium, but most people infected with STEC don’t develop HUS.
+However, most people infected with STEC don't develop HUS.

-Other less common causes of HUS include other infections and medicines (such as some drugs for cancer, autoimmune diseases and a complication of pregnancy).
+Other less common causes of HUS include other infections, medicines (such as some cancer treatments), genetic mutations, autoimmune conditions and a rare complication of pregnancy.

 When should I see my doctor?

-HUS is a serious disease and if you have symptoms, see a doctor immediately.
+HUS is a serious disease.
+If you have symptoms, see a doctor immediately.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.